dpopchev/gentoo/doc/power_management.md

 ### Userspace

-ACPI handling is done system wide which may not be desirable, e.g. `pulseaudio` is running a server per user, making it undesirable to mute/vol up/vol down; (it is a global state of the system).
+ACPI handling is done system wide which may not be desirable, e.g. `pulseaudio` is running a server per user, making it unpractical to mute/vol up/vol down; (it is a global state of the system).

 `acpilight` is providing `xbacklight` utility to change brightness with user